johnfairh/Bebop/Fw2020/test/notes.md

 # Article

-* Background color all the way to the end
+* Background color all the way to the bottom
 * Links
   * In text, blue and underlined on hover
   * In inline code, same
   * In pre/code blocks, natural color with underline on hover
-* Four types of callout - no title on the declaration
+* Four types of callout - no title on the declaration (except dash mode)
 * Tables
   * Free tables double-bordered outside and around headings, otherwise single bordered, striped rows